mdulin2/SpokaneCTF/Structure.md

      - Wargame/ Jeopardy

 ## Scoring
 - Solving a wargame will give x number of points, depending on the difficulty and effort needed to solve the challenge.
-More points given to the first 3 teams for solving the challenge.
+More points given to the first team that solves a challenge (1.5x).
 - For the wargames, sending in write ups of mitigation reports will be extra points, if correct.
 - Attacking another teams box will give the flag for the challenge.
 - Teams will be subtracted points if their service is down/does not work.